internet-sicherheit/eco-blockchain-governance/governance/0003-onboarding-governance.md

 ## Drawbacks

-* If the citeria is defined to narrow for a smaller pool of possible members, interested and interesting members may be excluded.
-Therefore the aimed size of the network and the potenital members and users should be taken into consideration.
+* If the criteria are defined too narrow for a small pool of possible members, interested and interesting members may be excluded.
+Therefore the aimed size of the network and the potential members and users should be taken into consideration.

 ## Prior art